Temporal correlation in the inverse-gamma polymer: Introduction

-\textbf{Acknowledgements.} RB was partially supported by a MATRICS grant (MTR/2021/000093) from SERB, Govt.~of India, DAE project no.~RTI4001 via ICTS, and the Infosys Foundation via the Infosys-Chandrasekharan Virtual Centre for Random Geometry of TIFR.
-TS was partially supported by National Science Foundation grants DMS-1854619 and DMS-2152362 and by the Wisconsin Alumni Research Foundation.
-Part of this work was conducted at International Centre for Theoretical Sciences (ICTS), Bengaluru, India during the program "First-passage percolation and related models" in July 2022 (code:~ICTS/fpp-2022/7), the authors thank ICTS for the hospitality.
+\textbf{Acknowledgements.} We would like to express our gratitude to the two anonymous referees for their careful reading and valuable suggestions, and to Pranay Agarwal for pointing out that the statement of Theorem \ref{rwrw} in the previous version was inadequate for later uses (a stronger version of this theorem is now appropriately stated and proved).
+RB was partially supported by a MATRICS grant (MTR/2021/000093) from SERB, Govt.~of India, DAE project no.~RTI4001 via ICTS, and the Infosys Foundation via the Infosys-Chandrasekharan Virtual Centre for Random Geometry of TIFR.
+TS was partially supported by National Science Foundation grants DMS-1854619 and DMS-2152362, by Simons Foundation grant 1019133, and by the Wisconsin Alumni Research Foundation.
+Part of this work was conducted at the International Centre for Theoretical Sciences (ICTS), Bengaluru, India during the program "First-passage percolation and related models" in July 2022 (code:~ICTS/fpp-2022/7), and the authors thank ICTS for their hospitality.